-Management of CSA completed a reserve study in November 2005, which was updated June 20, 2016, with the assistance of a professional capital reserve consultant to estimate the remaining useful lives and major repairs and replacement costs of the components of common property that have limited and predictable useful lives.
+Management of CSA received a reserve study on June 20, 2016.
 Funds for future major repairs and replacements are being accumulated as deemed necessary by management and the Board of Directors to meet estimated future capital replacement obligations.
 Actual future expenditures may vary materially from those estimates.
 Therefore, amounts accumulated in the Capital Replacement Fund may not be adequate to meet future needs.